-At December 31, 2006, we had approximately \$13.7 million of cash, cash equivalents, and marketable securities.
-Our financing agreement with Cornell Capital Partners can provide us with up to an additional \$31.0 million, subject to shareholder approval for certain amounts under this agreement.
+At December 31, 2007, we had approximately \$30.0 million of cash, cash equivalents, and marketable securities.
+Our financing agreement with Azimuth Opportunity Ltd. can provide us with up to an additional \$24.0 million, subject to shareholder approval for certain amounts under this agreement, as well as an increase in our authorized capital stock.
 We will need to seek additional financing to continue our product development activities, and will be required to obtain substantial funding to commercialize any products other than iloperidone or Spheramine that we may successfully develop.
-Other than the Standby Equity Distribution Agreement with Cornell Capital Partners, we do not have any funding commitments or arrangements.
+Other than the Common Stock Purchase Agreement with Azimuth Opportunity Ltd., we do not have any funding commitments or arrangements.
 If we are unable to generate adequate revenues, enter into a corporate collaboration, complete a debt or equity offering, or otherwise obtain sufficient financing when and if needed, we may be required to reduce, defer or discontinue one or more of our product development programs.